 Estonia’s election as a member of the UN Security Council 2020-21 demonstrates the maturity of Estonian diplomacy: we are ready to take part in solving global problems and managing conflicts.
 The Security Council membership will also allow us to bolster Estonia’s security.

-Read more about the guiding principles for our membership of the UN Security Council.
+Find out more about the UN Security Council as well as our objectives and guiding principles as an elected member of the UN Security Council.

 - We base our actions on international law, including international humanitarian law and human rights, and the rule of law.

 - We will protect fundamental values, including human rights and human dignity.
 We highlight the connection between international security, international law and human rights, as well as the importance of conflict prevention.
 We wish to make sure that the rights of women and children are protected in conflicts.